stihl1210/HOG-CV/README.md

-Histogram of gradients visualisation using OpenCV library
+Histogram of oriented gradients visualisation using OpenCV

 Step by step calculation, so not all calculations and loops are optimal.
 Feel free to use and comment.